juliendb/Vray-Chocolate-Material/README.md

 # Vray-Chocolate-Material
-Plugin to create vray mtl
+This is a plugin to create Chocolate Shader based on VRayFastSSS2 Material options.